Rex Warner: Career

 Warner then abandoned contemporary allegory in favour of historical novels about Ancient Greece and Rome, including Imperial Caesar, for which he was awarded the 1960 James Tait Black Memorial Prize for fiction.
-Imperial Caesar was praised by John Davenport as "delightfully perceptive and funny", and by Storm Jameson as "brilliant, intelligent, continuously interesting.
+Imperial Caesar was praised by John Davenport as "delightfully perceptive and funny" and by Storm Jameson as "brilliant, intelligent, continuously interesting.
 It has everything."
-The Converts, a novel about Saint Augustine, reflected Warner's own increasing devotion to Christianity.
-He dedicated it to the Greek poet and diplomat George Seferis.
+The Converts, a novel about Saint Augustine and dedicated it to the Greek poet and diplomat George Seferis, reflected Warner's own increasing devotion to Christianity.

 Warner served in the Home Guard during the Second World War and also worked as a Latin teacher at a Grammar School in Morden as there was a shortage of teachers.
-From 1945 to 1947 he was in Athens as Director of the British Institute.
-At that time he became involved in numerous translations of classical Greek and Latin authors.
+From 1945 to 1947, he was in Athens as director of the British Institute.
+At that time, he became involved in numerous translations of classical Greek and Latin authors.
 His translation of Thucydides' History of the Peloponnesian War for Penguin Classics sold over a million copies.
 He also translated Poems of George Seferis (1960).
 Warner's time in Greece coincided with the early stages of the Greek Civil War, which ended with the Greek Communists defeated and suppressed.
-This formed the background to his book "Men of Stones: A Melodrama" (1949), depicting imprisoned leftists presenting King Lear in their prison camp.

-In 1961 Warner was appointed Tallman Professor of Classics at Bowdoin College and from 1962 to 1973 he was a professor at the University of Connecticut.
-While he was in the United States he was interviewed for the book Authors Take Sides on Vietnam (1967) and argued for withdrawal from Indochina.
+This formed the background to his book Men of Stones: A Melodrama (1949), depicting imprisoned leftists presenting King Lear in their prison camp.
+In 1961, Warner was appointed Tallman Professor of Classics at Bowdoin College.
+From 1962 to 1973, he was a professor at the University of Connecticut.
+While he was in the United States, he was interviewed for the book Authors Take Sides on Vietnam (1967) and argued for withdrawal from Indochina.

-Rex Warner retired to England in 1973 and died in Wallingford, Oxfordshire in 1986.

 Personal life

-Warner was married three times, but to only two women.
-His first marriage was to Frances Chamier Grove, in 1929.
+Warner retired to England in 1973 and died in Wallingford, Oxfordshire, in 1986.
+He was married three times but to two women.
+His first marriage was to Frances Chamier Grove in 1929.
 Their marriage ended in divorce and in 1949 Warner married Barbara, Lady Rothschild, formerly the wife of Baron Victor Rothschild.
-After his second divorce, in 1966, he remarried his first wife.
 Warner and his wife Frances had three children.
-He had further children including a daughter Anne, who wrote about the relationship between Warner and her mother (when he was not married) in the book 'The Blind Horse of Corfu'.
+He had further children including a daughter Anne, who wrote about the relationship between Warner and her mother (when he was not married) in the book The Blind Horse of Corfu.
+After his second divorce, he remarried his first wife in 1966.